Codependency: Symptoms & Treatment

 Codependency and Addiction

 Codependency and addiction are often co-occurring struggles.
-In fact, the first studies involving Codependency were focused on the codependent relationship of alcoholics and their spouses.
+In fact, the first studies involving Codependency were focused on the codependent relationship between alcoholics and their spouses.
 Many times a partner or loved one in the codependent relationship will struggle with an addiction to drugs and/or alcohol and their partner will enable their behavior and make excuses for them to keep them happy and prevent others from knowing the addiction exists.

 In other cases, the codependent partner will not only enable their partners’ addiction and help to hide it from others but they will also aid in their destructive behavior, whether that means providing money for drugs and/or alcohol or actively purchasing the materials for them.
-This behavior feeds the needs of both people involved in the codependent relationship by providing the addict with the tools for their addiction and allowing the codependent partner to feel as though they have helped to keep their partner safe and secure
+This behavior feeds the needs of both people involved in the codependent relationship by providing the addict with the tools for their addiction and allowing the codependent partner to feel as though they have helped to keep their partner safe and secure.

 Published: January 29, 2021